containers/podman-desktop/website/tutorial/running-an-ai-application.md

    2. Click the **Edit system prompt** icon to add a system prompt and save it.
       ![edit system prompt icon](img/edit-system-prompt-icon.png)

-   3. Enter your question in the prompt box and validate the answer.
+   3. Enter your question in the prompt box and analyze the accuracy of the answer.
       ![defining a system prompt](img/defining-a-system-prompt.png)

 ## Running a recipe: ChatBot AI application